MGraf-Csus/Team-Alpha-Quiz-Project/Readme.md

 - A modern web browser (Chrome, Edge, Firefox)

 Run locally (quick)
-- Open locally: double-click `index.html` to open in a browser
+- Open locally: open `index.html` using a local server to open in a browser (This can be done using most IDE's, due to security changes with web browsers, javascript is no longer loaded when opening an html file.)